Chapter 1: Draven

 “You know Uriah probably would want more than just the finger, right?
 He probably expected the head,” Caspian warned.

 “Yeah?
-Shoot, I forgot, let’s just tell Hartley to turn us around.”
+Shoot, I forgot.
+Let’s just tell Hartley to turn us around.”
 Sarcasm saturated my tone.
-I get it—Caspian always hated to bear witness to Uriah’s reprimands of my actions—but it always got annoying whenever he tried to play “big brother.”
+I got it—Caspian always hated to bear witness of Uriah’s reprimands—but it was always annoying whenever he tried to play big brother.

 “I ain’t weak,” I snapped.
 The limo fell quiet, with only the dubstep bass pounding like a heartbeat through the speakers.

-When we reached the estate, the sun was leaking over the horizon beyond the sea behind Uriah King’s Mediterranean-style mansion.
-The palm trees rustled gently in the briny morning breeze, which wafted the smell of salt water, sand, and sunscreen.
-Caspian hissed when the light hit his face as he stepped out of the limo.
-He rushed inside with his hand shielding his face.
-I stood outside the limo a moment longer, ignoring the burning sting on my skin to admire the beauty I was forbidden from indulging.
+When we reached the estate, the sun was leaking over the horizon behind Uriah King’s Mediterranean-style mansion.
+The palm trees rustled gently in the briny morning breeze.
+It wafted the smell of salt water, sand, and sunscreen from the ocean over the cliff behind his house.
+Caspian hissed when the light hit his skin as he stepped out of the limo.
+He rushed inside with a hand shielding his face.
+I stood outside the limo a moment longer, ignoring the burning sting on my skin to admire the beauty I was forbidden from indulging in.
 It felt like I was holding my face inches over a fire, but the sunrise was always worth it.

-The foyer was open to the grand, curved marble staircase that led up to the wrought-iron railing lining the mezzanine, which wrapped its entire perimeter.
-The second floor was supported by several columns and arches, which served as gateways to the different sections of the house.
+The foyer was open to the grand, curved marble staircase that led up to the wrought-iron railing lining the mezzanine, which wrapped the entire perimeter.
+The second floor was supported by several columns and arches that served as gateways to different sections of the house.
 The chandelier glittered above us with a warm welcome, though past these doors it would be the only thing that held warmth.

 Multiple servants milled about carrying trays of food, towels, and décor.
 I groaned quietly, realizing I had forgotten that tonight was one of Uriah’s parties for the “family.”
 Caspian’s ear twitched slightly, and he glanced at me.

-“Enter,” His voice had a tang of annoyance and I clenched my teeth to brace myself for anything that could happen.
-He was already in a questionable mood, so this interchange could’ve gone either way.
+“Enter.”
+Uriah’s voice had a tang of annoyance and I clenched my teeth to brace myself for everything that could happen.
+He was already in a questionable mood, so this interchange could go either way.

 “Ah, Hawthorne!
-Always nice to see you,” Uriah’s back was turned against me.
+Always nice to see you.”
+Uriah’s back was turned.
 He was looking at a map of the Nocturne District of Neoterra behind his desk, but he already recognized my scent the second I entered.

 “You too,” I muttered.
-I stuffed my hands in my pockets.
-My right fingertips brushed against the wrapped finger.
-I forgot I even had it.
+I stuffed my hands in my pockets, my right hand brushing against the wrapped finger.
+I’d forgotten I even had it.

 “So, did you collect?”
-Uriah finally turned toward me with his metallic arm intertwined with the healthy, fleshed arm over his chest.
+Uriah finally turned toward me, his metallic arm intertwined with his healthy, fleshed arm as he crossed them over his chest.

-“I tried, failed, so I took his finger as a message.”
+“I tried—and failed, so I took his finger as a message.”
 I pulled the handkerchief out of my pocket and rolled it out on his desk.
-By now, the finger was rigid, purple, and frozen.
+By now, the finger was rigid and purple.

 “Hm.”
 Uriah looked down at it, then up at me with lips pressed in a thin line.
-His blood-red eyes pierced through my soul as his pupils shrunk to pinpoint.
+His blood-red eyes pierced through my soul as his pupils shrunk to pinpoints.

-“I don’t have to tell you that this needs to stop.”
-He huffed.
+“I don’t have to tell you that this needs to stop,” he said with a huff.

 “What?”
 I knitted my eyebrows together and tilted my head.